Daryl-Yeo/Cyclistic-Project/README.md

 * As casual riders tend to ride more during weekends for leisure, weekend memberships could be introduced as a variation of the annual membership.

-**END**

 *If you've read till here, I thank you for your time.
 This project has been useful in strengthing my analytical skills with SQL, Spreadsheets and Tableau.
-If you're interested, I welcome you follow along my data analytics journey by checking out my next project(s)!*
+If you're interested, I welcome you follow along my data analytics journey by checking out my upcoming projects!*